-CHILD DISABILITY LAWYER
+CHILD DISABILITY LAWYERS

 Supplemental Security Income

-- The income and resources of any family members living in the same home as the child;
+- The income and resources of any family members living in the same home as the child.

 - The condition must limit the child’s activities — it must be disabling or expected to disable your child for at least 12 months or expected to result in death.